LuniuLun/Internship/html/Practice/practice-two/README.md

  - Getting the code to work cross browsers latest version (Chrome, Firefox)

 ## Targets
- - Improve more ability picking HTML tags and styling solutions
+ - Build a site that will apply HTML/CSS, BEM, and SASS knowledge
- - Apply basic BEM and SASS
+ - Slice from Figma to HTML/CSS
- - More practice with CSS selectors
+ - Understand the concepts of Grid and Flex in CSS
- - Learn how to make a responsive website
+ - Responsive (Mobile, Tablet, Desktop)
- - Learn how to make a website that can cross-browser
+ - Cross browsers like MS Edge, Chrome, and Firefox latest version

-## Techninal stack
+## Technical stack
  - HTML5/CSS3
  - Web Bundler: Parcel
  - BEM